Further renewal work is on its way for Matiatia Wharf

 The work includes:

-The main wharf is monitored on a regular basis.
-If engineers have any safety concerns, the main wharf will be closed and all ferry services will move to the old wharf.
+Please be aware, this site has regular monitoring and if engineers determine there are any safety concerns, the main wharf will be closed prior to work starting and all ferry services will move to the old wharf.